ionic-team/capacitor-site/pages/docs/v3/plugins/android.md

 });
 ```

-To emit the event from the Java plugin class you can do it like this:
+To emit the event from the Java plugin class:

 ```java
 JSObject ret = new JSObject();